PoeBlu/lono/docs/_docs/configsets/project-vs-blueprint-configsets.md

 nav_order: 22
 ---

 There are 2 different types of Lono configsets: Project and Blueprint configsets.
-Project configsets associated with the project and can be added to any bluerint.
-Blueprint configsets are packaged with the blueprint itself.
+Project configsets are configured by you.
+Blueprint configsets are configured by blueprints.

 1. [Project Configset]({% link _docs/configsets/project.md %})
 2. [Blueprint Configset]({% link _docs/configsets/blueprint.md %})